Mississippi Pot Roast Recipe

 Instructions

-• Add the chuck roast, Stone House Seasoning, pepperoncini peppers, ranch seasoning, and butter to the slow cooker.
+• Add the chuck roast, Stone House Seasoning, pepperoncini peppers, ranch seasoning, and butter, if using, to the slow cooker.
 Cook on low for 8 hours.

 • Shred the beef using two forks.